copernicusglobal/api/README.md

 In all examples here we use the **$API_HOST** variable for substitution of this 'https://testapi.copernicusgold.com' or 'https://api.copernicusgold.com'.

-Several API operations connected with mostly with the authorization are located on the authorization host.
+Several API operations connected mostly with the authorization are located on the authorization host.
 In this case we use the **$AUTH_HOST** variable to denote 'https://testauth.copernicusgold.com' and 'https://auth.copernicusgold.com' for the test and production authorization server respectively.